Contact Us

 “Thorough” is the key word here, because chimney safety is a paramount issue when living in a home with a wood-burning fireplace.
 If you’re selling your home, your buyers will want to know the chimney is safe to use.
 If you’re buying a new home, you’ll want to know the same thing.
 Chimney fires (which are more common than most people believe), water damage and other issues can compromise a chimney structure and make it unsafe to use or be around.

 Additionally, a buildup of flammable creosote can lead the way to a very serious chimney fire.
-A professional, certified chimney inspector will use camera technology to look down into your flue and determine if the services of a chimney sweep are needed or if there’s any damage that warrants repair.
+A professional, professional chimney inspector will use camera technology to look down into your flue and determine if the services of a chimney sweep are needed or if there’s any damage that warrants repair.

 What happens during a Level 2 real estate chimney inspection?